postadress/react-simple-table/README.md

 | showFilter | boolean | yes      | false    | If `true` the filter widget above the table is is visible.                                                                                                       | showFilter: true                                      |
 | identifier | string  | yes      | 'filter' | Used to discriminate different tables on a page.
 The main purpose is: It is used in the location portion of the URL, to decide, to which table a filter belongs. | identifier: 'mainTable'                               |
 | lang       | string  | yes      | 'en'     | Used for i18n.
 Currently only English and German is available.                                                                                                   | lang: 'de'                                            |

+You can find a working example on [CodeSandbox](https://codesandbox.io/s/react-simple-table-example-4bfk3?file=/src/Table.tsx).

 Contributions are welcome!